RascarKapHack/ChatBox/README.md

 # 📕 Manual

 ## Serveur
-> - **On lance le serveur avec la commande (cargo run)**<br>
+> - **We start the server with the command (cargo run).**<br>
 ![Menu](img/serveur.png?style=centerme)
-> - **Au lancement du serveur, les tables ONLINE et REGISTERED sont créées.
-Si la table REGISTERED existe déjà, elle n'est pas créée.
-Chaque log de message, d'inscription, de modification dans la base de donnée est sauvegardée dans /log/sql.log /log/info.log log/credentials.log**<br>
+> - **When the server is launched, the ONLINE and REGISTERED tables are created.
+If the REGISTERED table already exists, it is not created.
+Each message, registration and modification log in the database is saved in /log/sql.log /log/info.log log/credentials.log**<br>

 ## Client
 > - **When launching the client (cargo run), the main menu opens.
 You choose the first choice to register.
 (If you are already registered, you can directly choose the second choice).**<br>